Will Utah Be The Next State to Implement A Plastic Bag Fee?

 The purpose of the fee is to reduce the use of disposable paper and plastic bags.
 Many of these bags are only used once and thrown away.
 Reducing the use of disposable bags alleviates the strain on the waste management system.
-Disposable plastic bags take up space in landfills.
-While one bag is not very large, the millions of bags carted off the Utah landfills each year add up.
-Plastic bags are in fact recyclable; however, many facilities to do accept plastic bags due to the processing challenge they present.
+Disposable plastic bags take up space in landfills and while one bag is not very large, the millions of bags carted off the Utah landfills each year add up.
+Plastic bags are in fact recyclable; however, many facilities don’t accept plastic bags due to the processing challenge they present.

 Solutions to the Bag Fee